-ACCT 2213 Accounting in the Federal Government (3-0-3)
+ACCT 2213 Governmental and Not-for-Profit Accounting (3-0-3)

-A study of the principles and concepts underlying general fund accounting and the use of special funds as applicable to government agencies.
+A study of the principles and concepts underlying general fund accounting and the use of special funds as applicable to government agencies and not-for-profit agencies.
 Prerequisite: ACCT 2103.
-[FA (pm)]
+[SP (pm)]